-Through June 30, 2012, the costs incurred for development of Zoraxel to date have been approximately \$1,245,000.
-We currently estimate that these Phase IIb studies would require approximately \$2,300,000 throughout 2012 and 2013, but we have not allocated additional resources to the development of Zoraxel at this time.
+Through September 30, 2012, the costs incurred for development of Zoraxel to date have been approximately \$1,245,000.
+We currently estimate that these Phase IIb studies would require approximately \$2,300,000 throughout the remainder of 2012 and 2013, but we have not allocated additional resources to the development of Zoraxel at this time.